Jo Smedley known as Professor Jo Smedley

 Principal Fellow of the Higher Education Academy (PFHEA)

-Professor of Learner Innovation
+Professor of Learner Innovation, University of South Wales

-Jo is the Director of UNIC Online, leading and collaborating across the University in all aspects of learning and curriculum developments relating to the USW/UNICAF Partnership (http://unicaf.southwales.ac.uk) to enable and assure accessibility and positive learning experiences and outcomes for students studying online through the Partnership.
+Jo is the USW Director of UNICAF, leading and collaborating across the University in all aspects of learning and curriculum developments relating to the USW/UNICAF Partnership (http://unicaf.southwales.ac.uk) to enable and assure accessibility and positive learning experiences and outcomes for students studying online through the Partnership.
 This includes assuring close equivalence between USW’s on-campus and online provision and enabling continuing development of academic practice from shared experiences.
 Learning analytics is an important element providing greater insight of student learning behaviours, informing best positioning of learner support and enhanced knowledge of student engagement to maximise retention and success.